If you are a Capture One 12 or 20 user running Mac OS Catalina then please see here for issues related to tethering on this OS.

 - Make sure the camera is set up properly.

-- All: Verify that the camera is supported by checking the release notes for Capture One available for download here.
+- All: Verify whether your camera is on the list of the supported camera models by Capture One.
 Do not place a CF card in the camera.
+Check how to attach an unsupported camera.

 - Canon: usually requires no special settings - A noted exception: Disable WiFi on the Canon 6D.